Guitar Lessons For Children in Appleton & De Pere

 Scheduling: ”When are the lessons?”

 Typical lesson times are from after school until about 8 pm., Monday-Friday.
+I welcome home-schoolers a bit earlier in the day.

-Lessons are normally structured in small groups, minimum 2 kids per groups – maximum 4.
 The Childbloom groups are great for developing ensemble skills, camaraderie and improvement of long-term motivation.
 Students are grouped according to age and experience level.
 98% of all our entering students are beginners.
 If your child has experience with a non-Childbloom teacher, I then will organize an assessment lesson to see where he or she can be placed in the curriculum.
 Come visit.
 Bring your child.
 Take a free mini-lesson!

 If I don’t have a another student to start right away, there are several options available: 1) I can take your child privately for a few lessons and merge him into a class; 2) put you on a call-back list – the wait is usually short; 3) If your child has a friend (or sibling) who wishes to join the class, let me know.
 This makes scheduling easier and quicker.
 Because of our small-group structure, scheduling is often the most difficult part.
 But a good Childbloom class, at a time convenient for your schedule, is sure worth any wait!